johnyHV/simpsonstv/README.md

 2. Connect switch to RPI. for RPI pause information
 <img src="docu/hw/RPI_switch.jpg" width="512"/>

+- one switch pole to GPIO26
+- second pole to GND

 3. Solder 4pcs long pin header male to RPI board, to connect power to LCD from RPI. long connectors are used for better air circulation, and cooling RPI.
 You can use heatsink for better cooling
 <img src="docu/hw/lcd_supply1.jpg" width="512"/>
 <img src="docu/hw/lcd_supply2.jpg" width="512"/>